All Photos by Garrick Ramirez

 Parents will appreciate: wondrous groves of towering coast redwoods, the tallest and oldest living things on the planet.
 The popular, .8-mile loop trail features numbered, informative stops that are keyed to an interpretive brochure available at the Visitor Center.
 Don’t miss the nearby Bear Claw Tree, the park’s tallest redwood standing 285-feet tall.

 Kids will love: being sworn in as a Junior Ranger after completing a series of fun, informative activities in a booklet found at the Visitor Center.
 Also, the rootin’, tootin’ Old West-themed grounds of Roaring Camp Railroads are just a few steps away!
-In addition to thrilling steam train rides through redwood forests, kids can participate in activities such as panning for gold and candle making (check their site for activity schedules).
+In addition to thrilling steam train rides through redwood forests, kids can participate in activities such as panning for gold and candle making.
+Be sure to check with Henry Cowell and Roaring Camp for current events/offerings as some may have changed.

 SPRING BOX TRAIL